-- Make connections that tie together the essay’s main points.
+- Tie together the essay’s main points.

 Example of a good conclusion

 This conclusion is taken from our interactive essay example, which discusses the history of the Braille system.
 Read the conclusion first, and then hover over each part to see why it’s effective.